open-mmlab/mmdetection/docs/2_new_data_model.md

-# Tutorial 2: Inference, testing, and training with predefined models and customized datasets
+# Case 2: Inference, testing, and training with predefined models and customized datasets

-In this tutorial, you will know how to inference, test, and train predefined models with customized datasets.
+In this case, you will know how to inference, test, and train predefined models with customized datasets.
 We use the [ballon dataset](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon) as an example to describe the whole process.

 The basic steps are as below: